xmartlabs/XLSlidingContainer/README.md

   The delegate of the controller has to implement two methods that define the minimum space each controller gets when minimized.
 If the delegate is not set then the XLSlidingController will set some default values.

 * #####The behavior of the controllers when their layout changes.
-  The embedded subcontrollers have to conform to the XLSlidingContainerViewController protocol.
+  The embedded subcontrollers have to conform to the XLContainedViewController protocol.
 By doing so, it will get notified when it is being minimized, maximized and for each pan movement that happens in the main controller.
 Examples that can be done here are changing the controllers Alpha value or the content offset.

 * #####The appearance of the Dragbar.
   By default the XLSlidingContainerViewController comes with a simple darkgray colored Dragbar.
 You can change this in the datasource by implementing the function: